Generic Name: zidovudine (Oral route)

 It is very important that your doctor check your or your child's progress at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 Zidovudine may cause blood problems.
 These problems may result in a greater chance of certain infections and slow healing.
 Therefore, you should be careful when using regular toothbrushes, dental floss, and toothpicks not to damage your or your child's gums.
-Check with your or your child's medical doctor or dentist if you have any questions about proper oral hygiene (mouth care) during treatment.
+Check with your or your child's medical doctor or dentist if you have any questions about proper oral hygiene (mouth care) during treatment with this medicine.

-Check with your doctor if you or your child has muscle pain, tenderness, wasting, or unusual tiredness or weakness while you are receiving this medicine.
+Check with your doctor if you or your child has muscle pain, tenderness, wasting, or unusual tiredness or weakness while you are using this medicine.

 Zidovudine may cause blood and bone marrow problems.
 Symptoms of bone marrow problems include fever, chills, sore throat pale skin, or unusual tiredness or weakness.
 These problems may require blood transfusions or temporarily stopping treatment with zidovudine.
 Check with your or your child's doctor if any new health problems or symptoms occur while you or your child are taking zidovudine.